Organ transplantation: History

 Thyroid transplantation became the model for a whole new therapeutic strategy: organ transplantation.
 After the example of the thyroid, other organs were transplanted in the decades around 1900.
 Some of these transplants were done in animals for purposes of research, where organ removal and transplantation became a successful strategy of investigating the function of organs.
 Kocher was awarded his Nobel Prize in 1909 for the discovery of the function of the thyroid gland.
 At the same time, organs were also transplanted for treating diseases in humans.
 The thyroid gland became the model for transplants of adrenal and parathyroid glands, pancreas, ovary, testicles and kidney.
 By 1900, the idea that one can successfully treat internal diseases by replacing a failed organ through transplantation had been generally accepted.
 Pioneering work in the surgical technique of transplantation was made in the early 1900s by the French surgeon Alexis Carrel, with Charles Guthrie, with the transplantation of arteries or veins.
 Their skillful anastomosis operations and the new suturing techniques laid the groundwork for later transplant surgery and won Carrel the 1912 Nobel Prize in Physiology or Medicine.
 From 1902, Carrel performed transplant experiments on dogs.
 Surgically successful in moving kidneys, hearts, and spleens, he was one of the first to identify the problem of rejection, which remained insurmountable for decades.
 The discovery of transplant immunity by the German surgeon Georg Schöne, various strategies of matching donor and recipient, and the use of different agents for immune suppression did not result in substantial improvement so that organ transplantation was largely abandoned after WWI.

-In 1954, the first ever successful transplant of any organ was done at the Brigham & Women's Hospital in Boston, Ma.
-The surgery was performed by Dr. Joseph Murray, who received the Nobel Prize in Medicine for his work.
+In 1954, the first successful kidney transplant was done at the Brigham & Women's Hospital in Boston.
+The surgery was performed by American surgeon Dr. Joseph Murray, who received the Nobel Prize in Medicine for his work.
 The success of this transplant was mostly due to the family relation between the recipient, a Richard Herrick of Maine, and his donor and identical twin brother Ronald.
 Richard Herrick was in the Navy and became severely ill with acute renal failure.
 His brother Ronald donated his kidney to Richard, and Richard lived on for another eight years.
 Prior to this case, transplant recipients did not survive for more than thirty days.
 Their close family relation meant there was no need for anti-rejection medications, which was not known until this time, so the case shed light on the cause of rejection and of possible anti-rejection medicine.

-Major steps in skin transplantation occurred during the First World War, notably in the work of Harold Gillies at Aldershot.
+Major steps in skin transplantation occurred during the First World War, notably in the work of Harold Gillies at Aldershot, United Kingdom.
 Among his advances was the tubed pedicle graft, which maintained a flesh connection from the donor site until the graft established its own blood flow.
 Gillies' assistant, Archibald McIndoe, carried on the work into the Second World War as reconstructive surgery.
 In 1962, the first successful replantation surgery was performed – re-attaching a severed limb and restoring (limited) function and feeling.